-Now install Telegram using the following flatpak command:
+After that, you can install Telegram by executing the following command:

 flatpak run org.telegram.desktop

-However, this isn’t practical, and you would use the following path on your desktop to open the course.
+However, this isn’t practical, and you can open the course using the following path on your desktop.

 Activities > Show Applications > Telegram.

-Once you open Telegram, you will see the first default landing screen.
-From here, you can sign up or create an account with either an email or your mobile number.
+When you launch Telegram, the default landing screen appears, where you can either sign up or create an account using an email address or mobile number.

 sudo dnf config-manager --set-disabled rpmfusion-free